How Do Toyota, Ford, And Chevrolet Engines Differ In NASCAR?

 What do Toyota, Ford, and Chevrolet NASCAR engines have in common?

 NASCAR also places limitations on the manner in which engine cylinders are made larger by removing material.
 This process is known as boring the engine.
 Chevrolet, Ford, and Toyota NASCAR teams must first meet these requirements before tweaking and tuning the car's engine to their liking.
-Because different teams take different approaches to adjusting and improving their car's engine, horsepower can vary between Chevrolet, Ford, and Toyota engines.
+Since different teams take different approaches to adjusting and improving their car's engine, horsepower can vary between Chevrolet, Ford, and Toyota engines.
 However, 750 to 790 horsepower is standard for most NASCAR engines.

 Toyota NASCAR vehicles have a 725 horsepower V8 racing engine.
-Toyota Racing Development is based in Southern California and supplies engines for six racing teams.
+Toyota Racing Development is based in Southern California and supplies engines for four racing teams.
 The company builds 350 to 400 racing engines a year for its NASCAR teams.
 Each Toyota racing engine is built using blueprinting, a process that ensures all engine components are within the parameters set by NASCAR's governing body.
 Once the engines are built, Toyota Racing Development tests the engines using a device called a dynamometer, which measures horsepower and torque.
 This allows the engine developers to monitor how the engine holds up under high RPM.

 Oil plays a big role in the performance of the R07 engine.
 Oil is used to cool and dampen parts of the R07, as opposed to older Chevrolet engines that relied on oil simply for lubrication.
 Compared to the SB2 engine, the R07 engine's camshaft is located higher in the block, meaning that valvetrain dynamics are improved at high RPM.
 The R07 is capable of operating at 10,000 RPM.